Characterization of non-classical particle propagation using superpositions of position and momentum: Experiment

 Fig. \ref{fig:setup} shows the whole experimental setup.
 We used a Ti:sapphire laser with $\lambda = 810 \;\mathrm{nm}$ as a photon source.
-The input intensity was sufficiently attenuated with ND filters to achieve inputs at the single photon level.
+The input intensity was sufficiently attenuated with ND filters with transmittance $2.8\times10^{-10}$ to allow reliable single photon detection in the output.
 The input photons passed through a polarization beam splitter (PBS) and their polarization state was controlled with a Half-wave-plate (HWP) and a Quarter-wave-plate (QWP) located behind the PBS.
 After splitting the two paths at a large size PBS (5cm cubic), the anticlockwise and the clockwise paths were used to prepare the $\Ket{L}$ state and the $\Ket{B}$ state, respectively, and these two paths were then interfered at the same PBS.
 Since the polarization state in the anticlockwise path is vertical (V) and the one in the clockwise path is horizontal (H), the appropriate selection of polarization with a polarizer placed behind the PBS prepares a superposition state $\ket{\psi}$.
-At a certain distance from the PBS, we measured the the probability distributions of initial position, of initial momentum, and of intermediate position (effective time $t_M$).
+At a certain distance from the PBS, we measured the probability distributions of initial position, of initial momentum, and of intermediate position (effective time $t_M$).
 In each measurement, the photons entered a detection system where a slit of $5 \:\mathrm{\mu m}$ was coupled to a multi-mode fiber via an objective lens as shown in Fig. \ref{fig:comp_system}.
-The multi-mode fiber was connected to an avalanche photo diode module (APD2) and the detection system was mounted on an automated X-stage to be moved in increments of $5 \:\mathrm{\mu m}$ in a transverse direction.
+The multi-mode fiber was connected to an avalanche photo diode module (APD2) specifically designed for connection to a multi-mode fiber.
+The detection system was mounted on an automated X-stage to be moved in increments of $5 \:\mathrm{\mu m}$ in a transverse direction.
 The detection system was moved in the transverse direction in steps, and photons were counted at each position.
 To monitor the intensity of the initial photons, we placed another APD (APD1) in the reflection port of the upstream PBS and recorded the stability of the intensity.
 The intensity data can be used for removing the influence of the intensity instability.
-The maximum counting rate was $1.5\times10^4\:/\mathrm{s}$ in APD1 for input and $5400\:/\mathrm{s}$ in APD2 for the measurements of the distribution.
-This rate was sufficiently small compared to the saturation rate of our APDs, which is normally determined by a dead time of about 30 ns.
+Furthermore, background photons and dark noise were counted by blocking the input photons upstream.
+The ON/OFF remote control for inputting the photons was realized by a shutter controlling the entry of the light.
+The APDs used are SPCM-AQR-1410117 manufactured by PerkinElmer for monitoring the input light and SPCM-AQRH-14-FC24360 manufactured by EXCELITAS for measuring the distributions.
+Their typical detection efficiencies at 810 nm are 54 \% and 62 \%, and their typical dead times are 50.7 ns and 29.3 ns, respectively.
+Photon events were measured over a period of 2 minutes for each step to accumulate sufficient number of counts, once without input to obtain background counts, and once with input to determine the pattern.
+For the entire distribution, this corresponds to 80 hours of measuring time, 40 hours for the background and 40 hours for the signal.
+The count rate total of background counts was less than 190/s for all measurements.
+The highest count rate including background is less than $5500\:/\mathrm{s}$.
+Based on this value, we estimated the probability that a second photon arrives at the detecter during its dead time.
+Assuming Poissonian statistics, this probability is given by $5500\:/\mathrm{s} \times 30 \:\mathrm{ns} = 1.65 \times 10^{-4}$ or $0.0165 \:\%$.
+Even at the highest observed count rates, the fraction of photons arriving during the dead time of another detection event is only about 1 in 6000.
+We can therefore confirm that all of the count rates correspond to single photon probabilities.